Neerparavai: Release

 Neerparavai was initially scheduled to release on 23 November 2012, but was pushed by a week to 30 November.
 Ahead of release, the film was denied entertainment tax exemption despite meeting the eligibility requirements, prompting the director to go on fast and he even approached the commissioner of Chennai Police for help.
-After Udhayanidhi approached the Madras High Court, tax exemption was granted soon after.
+After Udhayanidhi approached the Madras High Court, tax exemption was granted.